Frequently asked questions

 One of the main benefits of putting a life insurance policy in trust is it won’t normally be included in your estate for Inheritance Tax purposes.
 Also for most life insurance policies the payments you make will usually be exempt transfers, because the payments are usually made from your normal income/expenditure.
 Exempt transfers are not subject to Inheritance Tax.

-If you’re concerned about Inheritance Tax, you should speak to your financial adviser or a solicitor before you put your policy in trust.
+If you’re concerned about Inheritance Tax, you should speak to your financial adviser or a legal professional before you put your policy in trust.
 Bear in mind that you may have to pay for the advice you receive.

 No – not normally.
 Once you’ve placed a policy in trust it is then owned by the trust and not you.
 As it’s an irrevocable act you cannot change your mind later.

 The trustees should contact us as soon as possible to let us know that they’ll be making a claim.
-They can contact us in writing, or by phone or fax.
+They can contact us by email, in writing or by simply giving us a call.
 For details of how best to contact us, visit our contact us section.

 We’ll let the trustees know what documents we’ll need from them at the time.
 We may ask them for the original trust deed, so it’s really important that you keep this in a safe place, for example with your policy documents.